 The question is, why does Karis allow two ways of achieving the same thing?

-The answer lies in how Karis treats the if/else combination.
-The if/else is evaluated as a two-piece expression.
-One for the if branch and the other for the else branch giving us the flexibility to split and join the pieces using an implicit conditional OR operator.
+branch giving us the flexibility to split and join the pieces using an implicit conditional OR

 Refer to the OR operator from the lesson “Comparison, Bitwise and Conditional Operators” for further context.

-Consider a scenario where multiple if/else are chained, like below;
+Consider a scenario where multiple if/else

 let message @unit = fn(age @int){